Constructing supersingular elliptic curves with a given endomorphism ring: Algorithm to associate elliptic curves to maximal orders

-The above sketch is made precise in Theorem~\ref{multroot} and Algorithm~1.
-We first remark that if $\OO$ has a unit (element of norm $1$) other than $\pm 1$, then it is known that $j(\OO) \in \{ 0, 1728 \}$.
-Precisely, $j(\OO) =0$ if there is a unit of (multiplicative) order $3$ or $6$, and $j(\OO)=1728$ if there is a unit of order $4$.
-So these cases pose no problems in identifying $j(\OO)$.
+The above sketch is made precise in Theorem~\ref{multroot} and Algorithm~1 below.
+We examine the termination and correctness of Algorithm~1 in the subsequent discussion, and analyse the running time of each specific sub-algorithm in Section~\ref{sec:5.1}.
+Some examples of the use of the method are given in Section~\ref{examples}.

+We remark that if $p$ is small, then we may identify $j(\OO)$ through exhaustive search.
+Thus we make the implicit assumption that $p$ is sufficiently large (concretely $p > 286$) so we may use Theorem~\ref{maintheorem}.
+Furthermore, we recall that the case when $\OO$ has units other than $\pm 1$ is trivial (see beginning of Section~\ref{sec:background}).
 In the following theorem, the cases $d=3$ and $d=4$ would have corresponded to non-trivial units of $\OO$ when $j(\OO)=1728$ and $j(\OO)=0$ respectively.

 \begin{theorem} Assume that $\OO$ has no units other than $\pm 1$.
 Then $d > 4$ is represented optimally by $\OO^T$ with optimal multiplicity $m$ if and only if $j(\OO)$ appears as a root of $H_{-d}(X) \in \F_p [X]$ with multiplicity $\varepsilon m$, where $\varepsilon = 1$ or $2$ according to whether $p$ is inert or ramified in $\Q(\sqrt{-d})$, i.e., $p$ does not divide or does divide the discriminant $\Delta_{\Q(\sqrt{-d})}$ respectively. \end{theorem}